syncfusion-content/wpf-docs/wpf/SfDataPager/Getting-Started.md

 The following steps help you to use the SfDataPager in an application:

 1. Create a new WPF application
 2. Open a VisualStudio toolbox.
-Navigate to SyncfusionControls and drag the SfDataPager to the designew window.
+Navigate to SyncfusionControls and drag the SfDataPager to the design window.